DevExpress-Examples/out-of-maintenance-winforms-designer-how-to-show-totals-in-pie-dashboard-items/README.md

 ## How to Integrate the Pie Total Extension Module

-To reuse the module in other Dashboard Designer/Viewer applications follow the steps below:
+Follow the steps below to reuse the module in other Dashboard Designer/Viewer applications:

-1. Add the **PieTotalExtension** project to your solution;
+* Add the PieTotalExtension project to your solution
-2. Add a reference to this project to References in your project with dashboard controls;
+* Add a reference to this project to References in your project with dashboard controls
-3. Call the following code to create the extension and attach it to the Viewer or Designer control:
+*	Call the following code to create the extension and attach it to the Viewer or Designer control:

-C# code:
+**C# code**:
 ```csharp
 PieTotalModule extension = new PieTotalModule();
 extension.Attach(*Dashboard Control instance*);
 ```

-VB code:
+**VB code**:
 ```vb
 Dim extension As New PieTotalModule()
 extension.Attach(*Dashboard Control instance*)